Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Hermes Design

+Hermes overlay proxies are software components and IP endpoints with IPv4 or IPv6 addresses and associated TCP and UDP ports.
+They process traffic using UDP, TCP, and HTTP header information.
+Hermes extends proxy capabilities with assisting components that enable IP traffic capture and processing, policy-based routing, advanced traffic management, and other tasks.
+As already mentioned, Hermes assumes two roles for proxies: dependent (DP) and standalone (SaP).
+As a core element of the architecture, end-user devices must connect to dependent proxies, but the inclusion of SaPs is optional.
+Please note that both types of proxies can create new tunnels, perform protocol translation, or have separate configuration for users based on their identities, and the architecture does not restrict them.

-\textbf{\textit{Dependent proxies.}} Dependent proxies accept traffic from end hosts (which includes the end-user device, as the source, or the destination of the traffic) and act as communication gateways to one or more applications or services, according to Figures \ref{fig:proxy1} to \ref{fig:proxy3}.
-All relevant traffic entering the overlay or exiting to applications or services must pass through the dependent proxy.
+\paragraph{{\textit{Dependent proxies}}} Dependent proxies accept traffic from end hosts, including end-user devices, and act as communication gateways for one or more applications or services, as shown in Figures \ref{fig:proxy1} to \ref{fig:proxy3}.
+All relevant traffic entering the overlay or exiting to applications or services must pass through the dependent {proxies}.
 While these proxies may have little or no knowledge of the applications or services, they play a crucial role in ensuring smooth communication.
-This definition pertains to the role of the proxy, not its physical location.
-Thus, dependent proxies might be a separate component or bundled with each application (Figure \ref{fig:proxy1}), be shared between multiple applications (Figure \ref{fig:proxy2}), or might not be physically collocated with the devices hosting the applications or services they serve as gateways for (Figure \ref{fig:proxy3}); however, end-users can access them through their local network.
-The architecture mandates running at least one dependent proxy on the end-user side of communication.
+The architecture mandates running at least one dependent proxy on the end-user side of communication to be able to manage the traffic from the source and also augment end-user traffic with overlay-related information.